KeYProject/key/key/key.core/src/main/resources/de/uka/ilkd/key/smt/st/exampleProps.md

 The current timeout can later be changed by the user in the settings.
 **timeout=-1**

+The fully specified class name of the SMTTranslator class used by the solver at hand.
+Currently possible values for TRANSLATOR_CLASS:
+SmtLib2Translator (legacy solvers), ModularSMTLib2Translator
+**translatorClass=de.uka.ilkd.key.smt.TRANSLATOR_CLASS**

 The SMTHandlers used by this solver.
 If the property is not specified, it is an empty list by default which leads to all handlers being used.
 Note that this property currently only takes effect if the ModularSMTLib2Translator class is used.